ArkEcosystem/AIPs/AIPS/aip-81.md

 *THIS IS WIP, AND IT WILL CHANGE ALONG THE LINES AS REFERENCE IMPLEMENTATION CHANGES*

 ## Transaction Types
 New transaction types need to be implemented in order to support interaction with the blockchain in terms of sending/loading dApp to the blockchain and giving possibilities to call the smart contract methods.
+This part references AIP-12 and continues on the definition of new transaction types related to dApp deployment and calling of their methods (execution).

 ### TX: Deployment of dApp
 Transaction type dAppDeployment will send dApp payload to the chain `post/transactions` endpoint.